Alliance of Women Directors: Advocacy

-Membership and organization

-Currently, AWD membership is over 250, including Eleonore Dailly, Judy Chaikin, director-producer Hilari Scarl, Alexis Krasilovsky, Jen McGowan, Debra Granik, Mimi Leder, Betty Thomas, Bethany Rooney, and Lesli Linka Glatter.
-To qualify for AWD membership, an applicant must be a woman who has directed a publicly aired feature film, TV episode, TV movie, documentary, commercial, or short film.
-Members pay annual dues to support the group's work.
-The AWD is Chairperson, currently Jennifer Warren.
-It has a six-person board, a smaller advisory board, as well as honorary members and emeritus board members.
-In March 2019, the AWD board appointed AnnaLea Rawicz Arnold as its first executive director.
+Organization

+Alliance of Women Directors is governed by a Board of Directors and is led by an Executive Director.
+Membership is open to professional directors whose work has been publicly exhibited across narrative, documentary, television, commercial, and digital formats.

+The organization has included among its members directors such as Mimi Leder, Lesli Linka Glatter, Debra Granik, Bethany Rooney, Betty Thomas, Patricia Riggen, Jen McGowan, and many other established and emerging filmmakers.

 Awards

 On April 28, 2016, the AWD held its first Alliance of Women Directors Awards ceremony at the Paley Center for Media (Beverly Hills).
 Television producers Greg Berlanti (Arrow, Supergirl, The Flash) and Ilene Chaiken (Empire) were honored for expanding opportunities for women in directing and other behind the camera roles in the television industry.
 Producers Chiara Tilesi and Albert Berger of the We Do It Together foundation were also honored, and director Jen McGowan (Kelly & Cal) was awarded the AWD Breakout Award.